What to Do if a Tenant Has an Unauthorized Pet

 • Your tenant picks a stray off the street and begins caring for it

-Sometimes the pet is only meant to be staying for a temporary period of time, so the tenant may not think of notifying you.
-On the other hand, there are some tenants who blatantly violate the terms of the lease and try to conceal their pets from landlords.
+Sometimes, the pet is only meant to stay for a temporary period of time, so the tenant may not think of notifying you.
+On the other hand, some tenants purposely violate the lease terms and hide their pets from landlords.

 Whatever the case, it’s important that you have a specific protocol that can be followed.
 Enforcing lease terms is essential to effective property management.